wp-plugins/batchmove/readme.txt

 archive->2011 or category any name you want.
 Or just what you want, the different is that this routine can update/add/delete and not just add a post to a category.
+Perhaps the best of this plugin, you are able to select a date range!

 It will also remove a category from a list of posts, also if a posts has two categories where it belongs to.